Cart 0 items: $0.00

 Warrabilla’s General Manager is Amy Sutherland Smith, Andrew and Carol’s daughter.
 Amy grew up at Warrabilla learning viticulture, winemaking, and the general business of wine as she literally followed in her parents’ footsteps.
 She remembers her mother pasting labels onto wine bottles in the days before they could afford "fancy" self-adhesive labels.
 Later Amy earned pocket money helping with the packaging.
 Her school holidays were spent in the vineyard lifting wires to manage the leaf canopy and removing the unwanted shoots from the trunks of the vines.
 At 16, she started working alongside Andrew in the cellar.
 “Dad and I share a love of the barrel room,” says Amy.
 “Transferring wine out of tanks into barrels, blending the wine, it's a passion we both share.”

 After leaving school, Amy went to study winemaking at Charles Sturt University at Wagga Wagga.
 Afterwards, she left winemaking behind as she dedicated herself to the care of others as a nurse.
 But the call of the vineyard was too strong.
 Older, and with a young family, she returned to Warrabilla in 2012 to join Andrew and Carol.
-Since then, Amy has taken over the reins of the business and the export side of Warrabilla, allowing Andrew to concentrate his efforts in the winery.
+Since then, Amy has taken over the reins of the business, allowing Andrew to concentrate his efforts in the winery.
 Today, Amy is not only General Manager, but works side by side with her father making and blending Warrabilla’s wines.
 She does, however, focus her attention on the varieties that drive her passion, namely Muscat and Grenache.